top of page

 He is a regular contributor to Monocle Radio and has offered expert commentary on Times Radio, CNN, the BBC, CNBC and Bloomberg TV, among others.

 A fluent Russian speaker, he holds an undergraduate degree in Russian and Soviet Studies from the University of Pennsylvania and a master’s degree from the Russian Research Center (now the Davis Center) at Harvard University.
-He has recently been accepted onto the advisory boards of UCL's SSEES, and Harvard's Davis Center.
+He serves on the advisory boards of UCL's SSEES, and Harvard's Davis Center.

 Photo: Larissa Kouznetsova